shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-best-practices-for-buyers.md

 ### Start slow

-For buyers that are new to our deals feature,
-Xandr recommends working with sellers you trust to develop a few test deals.
+For buyers that are new to our deals feature, Microsoft Advertising recommends working with sellers you trust to develop a few test deals.
 Use and refine these test deals to learn what works best for you and your sellers before targeting a creating a lot of ad campaigns that target deals.